 Deploy to Kubernetes

-Deploy the gateway through different options that fit diverse infrastructure needs.
+Deploy the Grafbase Gateway through different options that fit diverse infrastructure needs.
 Choose from a multi-platform binary for direct installation on various operating systems, or use a Docker image that integrates into containerized environments like Kubernetes.
 This flexibility lets teams deploy the gateway in ways that best fit their workflow on local machines, cloud platforms, or hybrid infrastructures.

 Kubernetes offers popular container orchestration with wide adoption for its scalability, reliability, and powerful ecosystem.
 This ecosystem includes tools like Helm, which simplifies the deployment and management of Kubernetes workloads through a templated, versioned, and reusable configuration framework.
 Use Helm to package applications into charts and streamline complex workload deployments consistently across environments.